flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### Memory Controller

 With all being said, how can Xenon access this memory?
+Well, the CPU communicates with the GPU through an interface called **Front-side Bus**, this combines serial and parallel communication models to keep costs down and reduce latency as much as possible [@cpu-brown].

-Well, the CPU communicates with the GPU through an interface called **Front-side Bus** that uses two unidirectional buses, the 'CPU→GPU' lane is **64 bits wide and runs at 1.35 GHz**, while the 'GPU→CPU' one is **128-bits wide and runs at 675 MHz** [@cpu-brown].
+On the outside, there are two unidirectional lanes named 'PHY', each is made of **16 buses** that operate at the exceptional speed of **5.4 GHz** [@cpu-siljenberg].
+In there, information is transmitted in serial form.
+Internally, however, the CPU and GPU only understand whole words.
+Thus, both endpoints are tasked with serialising the data before sending it through PHY and/or deserialising it after receiving it.
+The CPU's inner interface is **64 bits wide and runs at 1.35 GHz**, while the GPU's is **128-bits wide and runs at 675 MHz** [@cpu-brown].
 If we do the math, both lanes provide a bandwidth of 10.8 GB/s.

 The Front-side bus route only takes you to the GPU.
 So, between the GPU and the GDDR3 chips, **two memory controllers** inside the GPU manage this connection using **one 1024-bit bus each**.
 To reduce latency, the memory controllers use [address tiling](playstation-3#tab-8-5-pixel-operations) for GPU-related operations and path-finding to reduce CPU congestion.
 In general terms, Microsoft states that there's a bandwidth of **22.4 GB/s** between GPU and memory.